oat-sa/taohub-articles/forge/tutorial-how-to-customize-the-look-of-items/tutorial-using-a-custom-font-on-items.md

 5. Download the web font kit

-You can use the style sheet from the kit as is, the file attachment:“mod-droid-sans.css” contains comments that explain the best practices to complete this task.
+You can use the style sheet from the kit as is, the file [mod-droid-sans.css](../resources/mod-droid-sans.css) contains comments that explain the best practices to complete this task.